Sign up to Wool.com and create your own personal wool hub.

 Regenerative Techniques and Benefits

 Many farmers have laudably undertaken natural resource management initiatives on their properties to make their landscapes more sustainable and there are a growing number of farmers who have gone one step further and embraced regenerative agriculture.

-Regenerative agriculture is a system of farming which actively regenerates, rather than degrades or maintains, the current natural resource base.
+Regenerative agriculture is a system of farming which actively regenerates the current natural resource base.

 Improving soil health is a key priority.
 Strong, healthy soils (structural and biological) with deep carbon levels retain water, support strong, nutrient rich plants, and promote biodiversity in soil microbes and plants.
 They also sequester greater amounts of carbon from the atmosphere, which helps combat climate change.